HEPATOCYTES : METABOLISM AND BIOTHERAPIES

 Experimental mouse models

-Regeneration and NAFLD/NASH
+Regeneration, cirrhosis and NAFLD/NASH

 Phenotypic and functional characterization